 We deal with problems like Constipation frequently with numerous clients from all over the country.
 Our experience with issues like this has helped us become one of the few places people can go for answers to help solve tough issues with their dogs and cats.
 We have helped hundreds of animals just like yours - it is what we do!
 See what others have to say about us by reading some of The Pet Health and Nutrition Center Testimonials.
 Feel free to contact us by email if you have any questions or just use our toll free number 888-683-3339 during normal business hours.
 We provide free telephone consultations and are here to help!

-Medications such as dioctyl sodium sulfosuccinate or lactulose are commonly prescribed.
+Stool softener medications such as dioctyl sodium sulfosuccinate or lactulose are commonly prescribed.
 In cases where stimulant laxatives are required, drugs such as cisapride or tegaserod, may be recommended.
+These drugs artificially increase motility in the uper GI tract.
 Some dogs may require hospitalization while undergoing multiple enemas or to replace fluids to correct dehydration.
 If the constipation is allowed to progress a veterinarian may need to loosen or remove the impacted, hardened fecal matter.
 Removal may be accomplished through the use of one or a combination of therapies, including enemas, suppositories, manual removal, and medications.
 More serious conditions may require additional treatments, including surgery or lifelong medical or dietary management.
 This is all rather easily avoided with a more natural approach.

 Bring your dog or cat to the vet if they do not have a bowel movement in 48 hours.
 Normally, animals have one bowel movement for each meal they consume daily.
-For most animals this means two bowel movements per day would be normal.
+For most animals this means that two bowel movements per day would be considered optimal.

 Core Recommendations Suggested products (excluding food) are included in the Core Constipation Package found below.